ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 - Institution
 - Department

+The purpose of the different export files is to extract the dedicated test results of one or more accounts.
+This e.g. can be used for discussing the results with the participant.

 ### My Results

-At the subtabs 'Test Results' and 'Printable List of Answers' users with the 'Read' permission are able to download their own data via the button 'Print'.
+At the subtabs 'Test Results' and 'Printable List of Answers' accounts with the 'Read' permission are able to download their own data via the button 'Print'.
 Those data contains their 'Name' and 'Matriculation number'.

 If the test is set to anonymous (see above), 'Name' and 'Matriculation Number' are not included.